Page updated January 6, 2022

 If I am unvaccinated, will I have to test for COVID-19 while I am on campus?

 Yes.
-All unvaccinated individuals on campus will now be required to participate in weekly testing.
+All unvaccinated individuals on campus are required to participate in weekly testing.

 When we return to campus will students have to do the Daily Health Screener app every day?